alehuo/piweather/README.md

 * Install Redis server, Node.js and the BCM2835 library
 * Connect your temperature sensor to your Raspberry Pi
-* Clone the repo & install the dependencies
+* Clone the repo & npm install
 * Configure the sensor settings to point to the correct GPIO pin & sensor type (if you use a sensor that is not DHT22, with a few modifications you will get it working).
+* redis-server && npm start